 Low temperatures are particularly risky for goats.
 Goats inhabit mountainous, arid, and warm regions, and it takes several hours to dry their lovely coats, usually not accustomed to getting wet.

 It’s possible to teach a goat to swim.
-However, not just with goats but with any companion animal in general, you must first earn their trust, which is usually challenging to do.
+However, you must first earn their trust not just with goats but with any companion animal in general, which is usually challenging.
 A goat can only learn to swim if you can gain its trust and convince them to enter the water.

 If done right, teaching a goat to swim is relatively simple.
 Getting your goat over their fear of the water is the first step in teaching them to swim.
 Moreover, goats vary in their level of aversion to water.